msg-byu/getting-started/instructions/python_packages.md

 your problem and we'll get back to you ASAP.

 What you just did is install a local copy of your package.
-You only need to do this once per package because the code python is importing is now the live version of your code on your machine.
-Any changes you make will effect the output immediately.
+You only need to do this once per package because when you import this code into your docker container, you now have a live copy of your code on your machine.
+Any changes you make to the code will effect the output immediately.
+Just remember that if you want to keep those changes, you will need to push them to your github repository.

 You have now successfully created your first python package.
 Please return to the main [walk through](../README.md#your-first-code).